ietf-roll/dead-dothome/README.md

-# 6tisch-secure-join
+# Homenet
-6tisch WG Secure Join work
+Homenet revise RFC7788

-This is the repository for an www.ietf.org Internet Draft in the 6tisch WG http://datatracker.ietf.org/wg/6tisch
+This is the repository for an www.ietf.org Internet Draft in the Homenet WG http://datatracker.ietf.org/wg/homenet